asajeffrey/ecmascript_sharedmem/LLVM_LIKE.md

     1. It is not the case that _R_ happens-before _W<sub>l</sub>_, and
     1. There is no WriteSharedMemory event _V_ that has _l_ in its range such that _W<sub>l</sub>_ happens-before _V_ and _V_ happens-before _R_.
   1. If _R_ has _order_ `"SeqCst"` and there is an event _W_ in _Ws_ that has _order_ `"SeqCst"` and the same range as _R_ then:
+     **asaj: are these extra requirements necessary? they seem to be implied by sc.**
     1. For each byte location _l_ in _R_'s range:
       1. Let _W<sub>l</sub>_ be the <em>l</em>th event in _Ws_.
       1. _W_ and _W<sub>l</sub>_ are the same event.